-Before notifying the authorised Service Center, please check whether:
+Before contacting your dealer or authorized service centre, please check whether:

-- the instructions in section "Operating the refrigerator" have been observed. - · the refrigerator stands level. - it is possible to operate the refrigerator with any available power source.
+- · The instructions for correct operation of the refrigerator have been observed. - · The refrigerator is standing level. - It is possible to operate the refrigerator with any available power source.

-Failure: The refrigerator does not cool sufficiently.
+Failure: The refrigerator does not cool sufficiently